 Generally, in a home network, we have the following:

-- The service line: That’s the line coming into the house from the street.
-It can be a phone line (DSL), a coaxial cable (Cable), or a Fiber-optic line.
+- The service line: The line coming into the house from the street.
+It can be a phone line (for a legacy DSL service), a coaxial cable (Cable), or a fiberoptic line.
+(If you use cellular or satellite, that would be the line or a network cable connected to the receiver.)

 - The terminal device: This is the Internet receiver.
-It’ll be a modem for a DSL or Cable broadband or an ONT for a Fiber-optic plan.
-It can also be any other Internet receiver with a LAN port for you to plug a router’s WAN port into.
+Chances are it’s a modem for a DSL or Cable broadband or an ONT for a Fiber-optic plan, but it can also be any Internet receiver (such as one for a satellite service) with a LAN port to connect to your router’s WAN port.
 Most terminal devices come with just one network port.
-In case they come with more than one port, then you can still use only one at a time, unless:
+If yours has more, you still use only one at a time unless:

-- You have a plan with static IP addresses.
-In this case, you can assign one IP address to each port of the device, simultaneously.
+- You have a plan with multiple static IP addresses—this is quite rare.
+In this case, you can simultaneously assign one IP address to a specific port.

-- Optional devices: Patch panel, switches, mesh satellites, etc. that help expand the network.
+- Optional devices: These are additional devices—such as patch panels, switches, mesh satellites, etc.—that help expand the network.

 Home Wi-Fi router setup: The hardware hookup